Mathioks/ai-language-acquisition-pathways/index.md

 ![Alt text](/assets/Images/Cumulative_vocabulary_coverage.png)
 Here is a visualisation of the Power Law Distribution based on my dataset.

-And here is an example by <a src="https://www.sinosplice.com/life/archives/2016/08/25/what-80-comprehension-feels-like" John Pasden/> of a text where 80%, and 95% are understandable, to illustrate the point made above:
+And here is an example by [John Pasden](https://www.sinosplice.com/life/archives/2016/08/25/what-80-comprehension-feels-like) of a text where 80%, and 95% are understandable, to illustrate the point made above:
 > 80% comprehension:
 > “Bingle for help!” you shout.
 “This loopity is dying!”
 You put your fingers on her neck.
 Nothing.
 Her flid is not weafling.
 You take out your joople and bingle 119, the emergency number in Japan.
 There’s no answer!
 Then you muchy that you have a new befourn assengle.
 It’s from your gutring, Evie.
 She hunwres at Tokyo University.
 You play the assengle. “…if you get this…” Evie says. “…I can’t vickarn now… the important passit is…” Suddenly, she looks around, dingle.
 “Oh no, they’re here!
 Cripett… the frib!
 Wasple them ON THE FRIB!…” BEEP! the assengle parantles.
 Then you gratoon something behind you…”